godspeedsystems/gs-documentation/docs/microservices-framework/event-sources/event-source-plugins/Apollo GraphQl Eventsource.md

   #### GraphQL event handler

   Every Graphql event has a `body`, `headers` and `user`.
 You can access the same in your Typescript, Javascript or YAML functions.
-Below is an example of a TS and YAML workflow.
+Below is an example of a TS workflow.

   #### src/functions/create.ts